ericcxie/ericxie.ca/src/content/blog/shopify.md

 ![office](/img/blog/shopify/office.webp)

 I’m incredibly thankful to my team for being so welcoming, and to my manager and mentor for consistently supporting my growth and learning throughout the term.

+Although I didn’t get to meet Tobi this term, all the amazing Shopifolk I met along the way more than made up for it.